iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 We perform an experiment to determine how quickly a policy takes a prespecified number of exploration actions.
-Specifically, we compute the average number of time steps it takes for a policy to take at least $x$ total exploration actions across its top 10 of 100 fastest episodes to achieve the feat, and we repeat this process for $x \in \\{1, 2, 3, \ldots, 20\\}$.
+Specifically, we compute the average number of time steps it takes for a policy to take at least $x$ total exploration actions across its top 10 of 100 fastest episodes, and we repeat this process for $x \in \\{1, 2, 3, \ldots, 20\\}$.
 We compare the top 10 fastest episodes because we are only interested in gauging the flexibility of switching behavior of being able to achieve this specific facet of exploration (beginning exploration) during a small percentage of episodes and not for each episode.
-Note that this experiment did not need to utilize the Atari signals, so we averaged the results again over each game.
-The results are shown in Figure 5.
+Note that this experiment did not need to utilize the Atari signals, so we only used data from the last epoch.
+Results were again averaged over each game and shown in Figure 5.
 It is clear that some episodes contain many more exploration actions concentrated in the beginning few time steps with switching policies.
 This makes sense intuitively, as only one switch needs to occur early in an episode with a switching policy for many exploration actions to be taken immediately